 Next, the Islamic Courts Union (ICU) captured the city in the mid-2000s.
 In short, Aidid paved the way for the militant Islamists to toy with the notion of power.
-Soon after Aidid’s demise, the ICU thereafter splintered into various militant Islamist terrorist groups, the largest was the Ḥarakat Ash-Shabab Al-Mujahidin, or “The Youngsters” better known as Al-Shabab or “The Youth”.
+Soon after Aidid’s demise, the ICU thereafter splintered into various militant Islamist terrorist groups, the largest was the Ḥarakat Ash-Shabaab Al-Mujahidin, or “The Youngsters” better known as Al-Shabaab or “The Youth”.

-Al-Shabab clashed routinely with the Sufi militia Ahlu Al-Sunna Wal-Jamara.
+Al-Shabaab clashed routinely with the Sufi militia Ahlu Al-Sunna Wal-Jamara.
 Be that as it may, Sufi Islam in Somalia is well entrenched.
-In August 2014, the Somali government-led “Operation Indian Ocean” to flush out Al-Shabab insurgent-held pockets in the countryside, in the vicinity of Mogadishu and in particular in the south of the country.
+In August 2014, the Somali government-led “Operation Indian Ocean” to flush out Al-Shabaab insurgent-held pockets in the countryside, in the vicinity of Mogadishu and in particular in the south of the country.

-It is certainly disconcerting that Al-Shabab have not been wiped out altogether.
+It is certainly disconcerting that Al-Shabaab has not been wiped out altogether.

 The author gives chapter and verse for a disturbing portrait of Somalia, one of the most dangerous places on earth.
 Yet, he portrays Somaliland as a place apart.
 Here he points out questions of belief and questions of development and vigilance are mingled together in a most uncommon manner.